accnameOwl/guide/README.md

 ```

 ## 2. Data Referencing
-Let us talk about referencing data to our browser.
+Let us talk about referencing data to our browser.<br>
 referenced data is stringyfied to the HTML document at runtime.
-In almost all cases the standard string format applies: `"[object.data]`.
+In almost all cases the standard string format applies: `"[object.data]"`.<br>
 However, in other cases you want images.
 You can use image elements in this case: `<img src="\ref[object.appearance]"`.
 This applies to `/image`, `/icon` or image files(.png, .jpg, .svg, etc...).

 **The flow of data**